Excerpts

 Oh, what lies beneath your tempestuous surface, deep, deep, below.
 What sins hide you, what secrets still you keep from Time’s fiery beginning and sifted stages to jagged peaks and dizzy canyons.
 Or man’s ships and bones of old and steel legs with boring mouths that tear at your second skin.

-How you change, dark, wild and stormy now, cold and angry, tossing men and vessel with distain; then calm, idyllic, blue and tranquil, below a hot sun delighting pleasure seekers aboard floating palaces.
+How you change, dark, wild and stormy now, cold and angry, tossing men and vessel with disdain; then calm, idyllic, blue and tranquil, below a hot sun delighting pleasure seekers aboard floating palaces.